 Spring semester: Pneumatology, the doctrine of the Holy Spirit, including His Person and His work in all ages.
-Prescribed, third year, two hours both semesters Professor Witmer, fall semester; Professor Walvoord, spring semester.
+Prescribed, third year, two hours both semesters.
+Professor Walvoord, fall semester; Professor Walvoord, spring semester.
+Taught by Dr. Ryrie, spring 1957.

 109. APOLOGETICS.
 General introduction to the subject, with the main thesis: Scripture, the inspired revelation of God.
 The modern problems of the speculative theories of science, philosophy, and liberalism are given major consideration.
-Prescribed, third year, spring semester, two hours.
+Prescribed, second year, spring semester, two hours.
 Professor Witmer.

 151. ADVANCED BIBLIOLOGY.
 A study of the whole field of Bibliology designed to augment the prescribed course in this field.
 Special attention is given to the fields of revelation, inspiration, and illumination.
 The method of study includes lectures, assigned problems, and reports.
 Available also as a seminar for graduate students with credit proportional to work.
 Prerequisite, prescribed course in Bibliology.
-Elective, two hours, fall semester, 1955.
+Elective, two hours, spring semester, evennumbered years.
 Professor Witmer.

 152. BIBLICAL THEISM.
 A detailed study of the Biblical material concerning the attributes, names, and decrees of God designed to augment the prescribed course in this field.
 Method of study includes class lectures, directed personal study, and a paper on some aspect of the subject.
-Elective, two hours, fall semester, 1954.
+Elective, two hours.
 Professor Witmer.

 153. TRINITARIANISM.
 A detailed study of the Christian doctrine of the Trinity designed to augment the prescribed course in this field.
 The doctrine is constructed and stated on the basis of an investigation of the Biblical evidence and the Persons of the Trinity are studied.
 Method of study includes lectures, class discussion, directed personal study, and a paper on some aspect of the subject.
-Elective, two hours, spring semester, 1955.
+Elective, two hours, spring semester, odd-numbered years.
 Professor Witmer.

 154. HAMARTIOLOGY.
 The doctrine of sin, with attention to the divine permission of it, its origin in heaven, its transmission to earth, its fourfold effect upon humanity, its peculiar character when committed by Christians, and its only cure through the death of Christ.
 Lectures supplemented by research reports.
-Elective, two hours, fall semester, 1954.
+Elective, two hours, fall semester, evennumbered years.
 Professor Ryrie.

 155. DOCTRINE OF GRACE.
 A comprehensive analysis of the doctrine of divine grace, with its major divisions-saving grace, keeping grace, and the believer's life under grace.
-Extended attention is given to divine grace as it is disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.
-Elective, two hours, spring semester, 1955.
+Extended attention is given to divine grace as it is is disclosed in the Jewish covenants, and its unconditional character and eternal magnitude as the present supreme purpose for the heavenly manifestation of its unmeasured riches.
+Elective, two hours, spring semester, odd-numbered years.
 Professor Ryrie.

 156. JUDAISM.
 Its Soteriology and Eschatology.
-An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope: special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
-Elective, two hours, fall semester, 1955.
+An analytical investigation into the character of Judaism, its scope, its application, its relationships, its provisions, its obligations, its service, its provisions for restoration, its way of approach to God, and its future hope; special and constant attention being given both to the vital similarities and dissimilarities between Judaism and Christianity.
+Elective, two hours, fall semester, odd-numbered years.
 Professor Ryrie.